DanielHangan01/learning-log/README.md

 # learning-log
-Web app that simplifies keeping track of learning progress
+Web app that simplifies keeping track of learning progress Implemented using Django Framework